Rachel Carson Homestead: History

+Rachel Carson Homestead Association

-The homestead is managed by the Rachel Carson Homestead Association, Inc. (RCHA), a nonprofit organization.
-Established in 1975, the RCHA maintains the home, and welcomes visitors to tours and events.
+The RCHA, a nonprofit organization, maintains the Rachel Carson Homestead and welcomes visitors to tours and events.
 The mission of the Rachel Carson Homestead Association is to preserve, restore, and interpret Rachel Carson's birthplace; to design and implement environmental education programs; and to educate the community, guided by her environmental ethics and sense of wonder.

-The organization established the Rachel Carson Legacy Challenge, which challenges individuals, government, industry and institutions to lessen their ecological footprint.
+The RCHA established the Rachel Carson Legacy Challenge, which challenges individuals, government, industry and institutions to lessen their ecological footprint.
 The challenge uses Carson's environmental ethic as the benchmark for permanent and measurable change.

-The Rachel Carson Challenge, a thirty-five-mile wilderness hike on the Saturday closest to the summer solstice, was established in honor of Rachel Carson's contribution to the environment and passes by the Homestead.
-The Rachel Carson Trail is managed by the Rachel Carson Trails Conservancy.